Machinery & Equipment

 Mergers & Acquisition: We develop and execute on inorganic strategies ranging from early stage search-and-screen exercises to evaluating and diligencing the comprehensive investment logic of transformational mergers.

 Growth Strategy: Pointe clarifies available white space to assess the attractiveness and feasibility of multiple opportunities.
-Further, we establish a prioritized roadmap to enter new geographies, segments, and channels, while defending core businesses from new and incumbent competitors.
+Further, we establish a prioritized roadmap to enter new geographies, segments, and channels, while defending core businesses.

-Market and Competitive Analysis: Pointe provides clarity to your strategic process by mapping market landscapes, sizing addressable segments, tracking critical trends, benchmarking competitor capabilities, and predicting industry evolutions.
+Market Analysis: Pointe provides clarity to your strategic process by mapping market landscapes, sizing addressable segments, tracking critical trends, benchmarking capabilities, and predicting industry evolutions.

 Customer Insights: Pointe provides deep learnings around customers, including customer characteristics, sentiment, and demand to enable our clients to craft product, marketing, and distribution strategies tailored to customer preferences.

-A global equipment manufacturer wanted a strategic review of its position in the global market relative to key competitors.
-We evaluated product offering, technology integration, marketing and distribution capabilities, among other performance areas.
+A global manufacturer wanted a strategic review of its position in the global market.
+Pointe evaluated product offering, technology integration, marketing and distribution capabilities, among other performance areas.
 We identified a critical gap in product strategy that would hamper future growth prospects and the perception of market leadership.
 We recommended the client take acquisitive action to resolve the strategic gap.
-The client executed a deal within 24 months and is now set to capture market share in a key global product category.
+The client executed a deal within 24 months and is now set to excel in a key global product category.